GeoCat/geocat-themes/example/src/guide/index.rst

     +---------+---------+---------+
     | Thing3  | Thing3  | Thing3  |
     +---------+---------+---------+

+    .. the above kind of table is not recommended as it is hard to maintain please use list-table instead

 ..
 WARNING:: Strong prose may provoke extreme mental exertion.
    Reader discretion is strongly advised.